 In addition, although we have no current acquisition plans, we may consider entering into strategic acquisition of other companies, businesses, assets or technologies that are complementary to our business and operations as part of our growth strategy.
-For example, we acquired a 75% equity interest in Lefeng from Ovation, in February 2014.
-Lefeng owns and operates the online retail business conducted through lefeng.com, an online retail website specialized in selling cosmetics and fashion products in China.
-The total consideration paid by us for the acquisition was approximately US\$132.5 million, including cash payment and financing in connection with assumed liabilities.
-Subsequently in the same month, we acquired a 23% equity interest, on a fully diluted basis, in Ovation for a total consideration of approximately US\$55.8 million pursuant to a share purchase and subscription agreement with Ovation and some of its existing shareholders.
-In February 2015, January 2016 and May 2016, we acquired an aggregate of 96.98% of equity interest in Feiyuan Logistics Co., Ltd., or Feiyuan, for a total consideration of approximately RMB255.7 million (US\$36.8 million), to boost our warehousing, transportation and distribution capabilities in southeast China.
-In September 2016, we acquired 100% of equity interest in Zhejiang Ebatong Technology Co., Ltd., which is a third-party payment service provider, for a total consideration of RMB428.3 million (US\$61.7 million).
-Zhejiang Ebatong Technology Co., Ltd. changed its name to Zhejiang Vipshop Payment Co., Ltd. following the completion of acquisition, and would develop our Internet payment channel.
-In December 2017, subsidiaries of Tencent Holdings Limited, or Tencent, and JD.com, Inc., or JD.com, invested in us with an aggregate investment amount of US\$862.3 million (approximately RMB5.61 billion) in cash.
+For example, in 2014, we acquired, through a series of transactions, a majority stake in Lefeng.com Limited, or Lefeng, an online retail website specialized in selling cosmetics and fashion products in China, from its parent Ovation Entertainment Limited, or Ovation, to strengthen our cosmetics and fashion product expertise.
+In February 2015, January 2016, and May 2016, we acquired an aggregate of 97.0% of equity interest in Feiyuan Logistics Co., Ltd., or Feiyuan, for a total consideration of approximately RMB255.7 million, to boost our warehousing, transportation, and distribution capabilities in southeast China.
+In September 2016, we acquired 100% of equity interest in Zhejiang Ebatong Technology Co., Ltd., which is a third-party payment service provider, for a total consideration of RMB428.3 million.
+Zhejiang Ebatong Technology Co., Ltd. changed its name to Zhejiang Vipshop Payment Co., Ltd. following the completion of acquisition, and developed our Internet payment channel.
+In December 2017, subsidiaries of Tencent Holdings Limited, or Tencent, and JD.com, Inc., or JD.com, invested in us with an aggregate investment amount of US\$862.3 million in cash.
 A Tencent subsidiary and JD.com also entered into strategic cooperation framework agreement and business cooperation framework agreement with us, respectively.
-Under these a
+Under these agreements, Tencent granted us an access interface on Weixin Wallet, and JD.com granted us access interfaces on JD.com's mobile application and JD.com's Weixin Discovery shopping application, to utilize the traffic from such platforms.
+In March 2018, we agreed to invest up to US\$250 million in a private equity fund focusing on technology-enabled consumer, retail, and related business.